 A Basic Introduction To Small Scale Egg Incubation

 The purpose of this series of writings is to introduce new comers into the very special world of hatching your own eggs and breeding your own flock.
-Approaching my 60th year, I am still intrigued and excited by putting an egg in the incubator and three weeks later a baby chick struggles out into the world.
+Fast approaching my 70th year, I am still intrigued and excited by putting an egg in the incubator and three weeks later a baby chick struggles out into the world.
 There is no great mystery or technical complexity involved.
 It is really a matter of common sense and choosing the most appropriate setup for you and the species of egg you are trying to hatch.

 Whatever type of incubator you purchase make sure that it is compatible with UK mains voltage and CE marked, there are some very cheap imports that are not compliant with electrical safety regulations.
-Your incubator should come with a standard 13amp plug or Euro adaptor that plugs straight into your home sockets, if this is not so get a qualified electrician to check the electrical safety and electrical insulation.
+Your incubator should come with a standard 13amp plug or Euro adaptor that plugs straight into your home sockets, if this is not so ask a qualified electrician to check the electrical safety and electrical insulation.
 The unit will at some time have water in the base to control humidity and as we all should know water and electricity present a possible hazard of electrocution unless properly insulated.
 All reputable suppliers will have checked these issues before you purchase but it is your responsibility to check before use.
 There are also many second hand /used machines for sale in all the usual places.
-If you are inexperienced take someone with you who knows about their operation and use, replacement parts can be expensive and there are a lot of obsolete non repairable machine being offered for sale.
+If you are inexperienced take someone with you who knows about their operation and use, replacement parts can be expensive and there are a lot of obsolete non repairable machine still being offered for sale.